hoelzl/plc/README.md

 $ tox
 ```

 from the project's root directory.
-Currently, Python versions 3.8 to 3.11
+Currently, Python versions 3.9 to 3.12
 are tested.
-Dependencies for `tox` are installed using `tox-conda`; remove the
-corresponding entry in the `tox.ini` file if you want to use `virtualenv`
-instead.